 Hello!

 My name is Gentian Zavalani.
-I am a third-year PhD student at the Institute of Numerical Mathematics, TU Dresden, Germany.
+I am a PhD student at the Institute of Numerical Mathematics, TU Dresden, Germany.
 My supervisors are Oliver Sander and Michael Hecht.

 📘 This semester I am teaching a course on Approximation Theory at TU Dresden.